 Historical & Special Collections

 HSC evaluates donations and purchase using the following criteria: appropriateness of the subject matter; current and future research value; aesthetic quality; physical condition; and ownership and copyright restrictions or limitations.
 We rarely accept materials that come with significant restrictions or display requirements.
-When possible, if we reject a donation offer, staff will attempt to help the donor find a home for the collection.
+If we are unable to accept a donation offer, we may be able to suggest alternative options for the donor.

 Summary of Collecting Fields

 HSC strives to build on its collecting strengths, and to increase its holdings of materials by and about traditionally underrepresented groups and individuals with a Harvard Law School connection.
 Within that broad collecting mandate, specific criteria include:

 HSC acquires printed materials and early manuscripts (through 1699) that document the history of law, especially that of Western Europe (including the United Kingdom) and the United States.
 We rarely collect material that has already been digitized, or that we already own, unless it contains significant annotations, has a desirable provenance, or is artifactually significant.
 To build upon existing strengths, HSC focuses upon the following areas:

 - US and UK imprints –, primary law, treatises, case reporters, works on legal education and practice, etc. – through 1900;

 - Other Western European imprints through 1900, particularly those that build on our strengths in treatises; incunabula; civil and canon law; international law; legal scholarship and teaching; and French customary law and royal administrative acts;

 - Anglo-American and European trials and popular trial literature through 1900; twentieth- century trials that set important legal precedent, represented emerging areas of the law, involved HLS faculty/prominent alumni, and of significant cultural importance;